Information for Schools and Community Organizations

 Identify Peers at the school

-Schedule 2-3 Tutor training sessions with the school’s Trainer
+Schedule 2-3 hours of tutor training with the school’s L2L trainer

 Supervise, or arrange for the supervision of tutoring sessions